Nonstop fireworks at night making Capital Region residents uneasy

 Smith says he wants to encourage everyone that all types of fireworks are dangerous.

-“Not only does fireworks burn very hot, but they can cause injuries to you.
-They can also land on surfaces such as roofs, or dry grass and causes fires,” said Smith.
+“Not only do fireworks burn very hot, but they can cause injuries to you.
+They can also land on surfaces such as roofs or dry grass and causes fires,” said Smith.

 Many of the local 4th of July firework displays have been canceled or postponed because of the coronavirus.
 Albany Fire Chief Joseph Gregory says that might raise some red flags.